 This course is releasable to students from all requesting foreign countries without restrictions.

-Nominees must have an actual or anticipated assignment to a managerial position in logistics.
-The nominee must have demonstrated a sincere desire for self-improvement through completion of college-level work in an accredited college or university.
-A four-year college degree from an accredited college or university is required.
-Nominees should possess a working-level competency in Microsoft Excel for instruction in Decision Sciences.
+Nominees will have an actual or anticipated assignment to a managerial position in logistics.
+The nominee’s application must indicate a sincere desire for self-improvement that is demonstrated through the completion of a four-year degree from an accredited institution of higher learning.
+Nominees must possess a working-level competency in Microsoft Excel in order to fully participate in TLog’s instruction in the Decision Sciences.

-Commissioned Officers of U.S. military services must be O3 or above and have not less than 7 years and not more than 16 years of total commissioned service.
-U.S. Army officers must have completed or been awarded constructive credit for branch advanced courses and must have 3 years of anticipated active duty service remaining after completion of the course.
-The nominee should have a minimum of 3 years practical logistics experience.
-The nominee should be a graduate of the primary course(s) supporting the logistics specialty/specialties possessed.
-The nominee should have at least one of the following: Specialties 51, 53, 67, or specialties numbered 74 through 97 (described in AR 611-101).
+Commissioned Officers of U.S. military services must be O-3 or above and have completed not less than 7 years and not more than 16 years of total commissioned service.
+US Army officers must have completed or been awarded constructive credit for branch advanced courses and must have 3 years of anticipated active duty service remaining after completion of the course.
+Nominees should have a minimum of 3 years practical logistics experience.
+Nominees should be a graduate of the primary course(s) supporting the logistics specialty/specialties possessed.
+Nominees should hold at least one of the following specialties: 51, 53, 67, or specialties numbered 74 through 97 (described in AR 611-101).
 Nominated officers MUST comply with AR 600-9, The Army Weight Control Program.

 Active component officers should contact their branch assignment officer at HRC Alexandria to initiate the process to attend TLog.
 Reserve component officers in the Army Reserve should contact their HRC St. Louis branch assignment officers.
 ARNG officers will submit their applications via the unit training officer, state or territory Plans, Ops and Training Office (POTO).

-NOTE: Special enrollment procedures for TLog are described on page 2 of ALU's Website Course Catalog at www.alu.army.mil.
+NOTE: Special enrollment procedures for TLog are described in the Admissions page of ALU's Website Course Catalog at www.alu.army.mil.